keptn/keptn.github.io/content/docs/0.14.x/operate/backup_and_restore/index.md

 ---
-title: Backup and restore Keptn
+title: Back up and restore Keptn
-description: How to backup and restore Keptn.
+description: How to back up and restore Keptn.
 weight: 50
-keywords: backup
+keywords: back up
 ---

-To secure all your data in your projects' Git repository, as well as all events that have occurred for these projects, you need to backup the data within the *Configuration Service*, the *MongoDB*, and credentials to your projects' Git upstream repos (if you have configured those).
+To secure all your data in your projects' Git repository, as well as all events that have occurred for these projects, you need to back up the data within the *Configuration Service*, the *MongoDB*, and credentials to your projects' Git upstream repos (if you have configured those).
 The following sections describe how to back up that data and how to restore it.

 **Note:** These instructions do not cover backing up any Helm- or Istio-related configurations.

 :warning: Please make sure your `kubectl` is connected to the cluster where Keptn is running.

-## Backup Keptn
+## Back up Keptn

-This section describes how to backup your Keptn and store it on your local machine.
+This section describes how to back up your Keptn and store it on your local machine.

-### Backup Configuration Service
+### Back up Configuration Service

 First, create a local backup directory containing all data within the Git repos of the configuration-service.
 To do so, please execute the following command: